OpenKneeboard/OpenKneeboard/docs/troubleshooting/oculus-or-non-vr.md

 ## Kneeboard Is Not Visible

-Restart DCS after each step to see if it's fixed.
+Restart the game after each step to see if it's fixed.

 1. Do not run the game or any launchers (e.g. SkateZilla) as administrator/elevated.
 2. Do not run OpenKneeboard as administrator/elevated.